-There is a direct link between mumps, P G tips and my interest in birds.
-As a small boy I avidly collected the cards of British birds to be found in packets of tea, making my parents endless cups of tea and while lying in bed with mumps, my mum bought me ‘The Observer Book of Birds’ and there began a life-long passion for birds.
-I have been fortunate that my working life has been involved with wildlife conservation and birds having worked for 4 years at Dinton Pastures Country Park near Wokingham and then arriving at the Sussex Wildlife Trust in 1985 and enjoying over 30 years of working for this wonderful organisation before retiring last year.
+There is a direct link between mumps, PG tips and my interest in birds.
+As a small boy I avidly collected the cards of British birds to be found in packets of tea and used to make my parents endless cups of tea.
+While lying in bed with mumps, my mum bought me ‘The Observer Book of Birds’ and there began a life-long passion for birds.
+I have been fortunate to have been involved with wildlife, conservation and birds for most of my working life, having worked for 4 years at Dinton Pastures Country Park near Wokingham and then arriving at the Sussex Wildlife Trust in 1985 and enjoying over 30 years of working for this wonderful organisation before retiring in 2016.

 Wildlife Travel – Wild Flower Tours and Natural History Holidays